About the Work

 detail of Ancient, Original, Modern Fables and Hares

-I have always been fascinated by old paper and how these pages document our ancestors’ attempts to affect their world.
-Although we think we have left behind many of the ideas recorded on these sheets they, along with old documents, letters and music pages, remind us of how we often we still repeat our ancestors’ efforts with only slight variations in methods they used.
+I have always been interested in the remnants of the past found on old paper and how these pages document our ancestors’ attempts to affect their world.
+We think we have left behind many of the ideas recorded on these pages but they, along with old documents, letters and music pages, remind us of how often we repeat their efforts with often only a slight change in method.

-These are the pages I collage to create the background for my drawings.
-The words on them form the underpinnings of the motifs I choose to lay on top.
-The paper I use for each sheet can be from a single book, a group of related letters or a jumble of different, unrelated pages.
+It is these collaged sheets that create the background for my drawings.
+The words on the pages are the underpinning of the images I choose to lay on top.
+These can be pages can be from one book, a group of related letters, or a jumble of different, unrelated pieces of paper.

-The images I draw on the surface can be animals - creatures who do with grace what humans try so hard to do with practice, or figures “assembled” from loose hats, hands, or feet combined with outlines of clothing.
-Each motif comments in its own way on the collaged pages.
+The images I place on these sheets can be animals - creatures who do with grace what humans try so hard to do with practice, or figures “assembled” from hats, hands, or feet and the outlines of clothing.
+Each image comments in its own way on the collaged pages.

-The viewer can choose to see the text as simply a patterned background or read the collaged pages to understand how I have related them to the images I have chosen for the specific work.
+The viewer can see the text as simply a patterned background or read the individual pages to understand how I have related the motifs I have chosen for the specific image to its text.
 This relationship can be ironic, humorous, sad or thoughtful.

-I rub the chalk heavily into the sheet to get a rich deep tone.
-The curving lines that burst from each image provides movement, making each motif as active as the collaged sheet underneath it.
+The chalk is rubbed heavily into the sheet to get a rich deep tone.
+The curving lines bursting from each image provides movement.
+The motifs are as active as the collaged sheets underneath them.

-Equally important are the formal aspects of the image - balance and pattern are central elements of each work.
-I find beauty in the old, yellowed, foxed paper, in its stains and scribbles, and in the birds, animals, and other images I have chosen to draw on the paper and seek to arrange them on the sheet in a way that emphasizes that beauty.
+Equally central are the formal aspects of the image - balance and pattern are important elements in each work.
+I find beauty in the old, yellowed and foxed paper, and in its stains and scribbles along with the birds, animals, hats or other elements on the paper and seek to arrange them on the sheet to emphasize this beauty.

-I often use several sheets of collaged paper butted together to create a larger surface on which I draw.
-These multi-sheet works are reflective of the pieced together nature of our memories of the past.
+I often use several sheets of collaged paper butted together to create a larger surface on which to draw.
+These multi-sheet works are reflective the pieced together nature of our memories of the past.

-Although my drawings are my interpretation of the text on the pages I have collaged together, the viewer is always free to determine their own relationship between the two.
+Although my drawings and collages are my interpretation of the text on the pages I have collaged together, the viewer is always free to determine their own relationship between the two.